Rayleigh-Gauss-Newton optimization with enhanced sampling for variational Monte Carlo: Optimization approaches

 \section{Optimization approaches}

 { }

-In this section, we obtain formulas for the energy gradient and Hessian, use these formulas to motivate various optimization methods for VMC, and lastly derive theoretical convergence rates for VMC optimizers.
-Throughout this section, we assume that optimization methods are applied exactly without any stochastic sampling.
+In this section, we obtain formulas for the energy gradient and Hessian, use these formulas to motivate optimization methods for VMC, and lastly derive theoretical convergence rates for VMC optimizers.
+Throughout the section, we assume that optimization methods are applied exactly without any Monte Carlo sampling.